-While the other “official kit” may look like a low price at first – wait until you do the checkout process.
+While the “official kit” may look like a low price at first – wait until you do the checkout process.
 They have shipping, “handling,” and PayPal fees that are often $86!
 We don’t have nuisance charges here.

-My kit is only a small amount more, has no hidden junk fees, has faster shipping, and many extra sparts.
+My kit is only a small amount more, has no hidden junk fees, has faster shipping, and many extra parts.
 This deluxe kit comes with many upgrades from the official kit, such as a 3D printed front-mounted magnetic display housing that results in a nicer look, 3D printed magnetic PCB housing, a larger screen, real Oetiker-brand clamps, and additional parts.
-The “official” kit has been coming with a small OEM version of the Nextion display that requires Chinese language software to update.
-Mine come with genuine and larger Nextion displays made for the US market with English software.
+The other store wants a monopoly, so they have created what I consider false warnings.

 If you have an EU model that turns off after 15 minutes, you have to look into additional steps to bypass that Eco board.
 You can ask on the Gaggiuino Builders Facebook group.